Blendify/blender-manual/blender_docs/manual/physics/particles/emitter/physics/boids.rst

 ----

 Boids try to avoid objects with activated Deflection.
-They try to reach objects with positive Spherical fields, and fly from objects with negative Spherical fields.
+They try to reach objects with positive Force fields, and fly from objects with negative Force fields.
 The objects have to share one common layer to have an effect.
 It is not necessary to render this common layer, so you may use invisible influences.